-WW II Radio Man Sheryl L. Nelms War was a whispered memory Dad pulled from his mind in tattered pieces of following General McArthur through pink coral caves full of the stink of dead soldiers writhing with maggots trudging across mined South Pacific Islands staccato taps of incoming messages the tattooed New Caledonia family who invited him to a Sunday dinner of octopus and grog in their thatched hut after his gift of chocolate a mammoth beetle he trapped under a three-pound coffee can that crawled away with his can florescent butterflies he brought home to display on black velvet sharks knifing through island surf safety of their armchair.
-(Karen Traviss) \\\ Most people as he disembarked, loaded with combat gear black-and-white photos of Bob Hope with him a crumpled picture of a baby, Dad found in the bloated fist of a dead Japanese soldier pieces of his life sliced and diced on a dusted Teletype keyboard tucked into an insulated corner of the attic A GI's Gift Barbara B. Rollins Olive drab is basic pain, endless hikes in drizzling rain.
+WW II Radio Man

+Sheryl L. Nelms

+War was a whispered memory Dad pulled from his mind in tattered pieces of following General McArthur through pink coral caves full of the stink of dead soldiers writhing with maggots trudging across mined South Pacific Islands staccato taps of incoming messages the tattooed New Caledonia family who invited him to a Sunday dinner of octopus and grog in their thatched hut after his gift of chocolate a mammoth beetle he trapped under a three-pound coffee can that crawled away with his can florescent butterflies he brought home to display on black velvet sharks knifing through island surf as he disembarked, loaded with combat gear black and white photos of Bob Hope with him a crumpled picture of a baby, Dad found in the bloated fist of a dead Japanese soldier pieces of his life sliced and diced on a dusted Teletype keyboard tucked into an insulated corner of the attic

+A GI's Gift

+Barbara B. Rollins

+Olive drab is basic pain, endless hikes in drizzling rain.
 Blue is Christmas TDY, raucous joy so I won't cry.
 Red courage stains on desert sands, youth drained out in cruel lands, white-knuckled fear, all fossilize this PFC with gaping eyes.
-That's the gift I give to you, olive drab, red, white, and blue. today couldn't tell a bombardier from a brigadier.
-(Brig.
+That's the gift I give to you, olive drab, red, white, and blue.